prometheus/docs/content/docs/operating/storage.md

 Prometheus leaves rushed mode once the score has dropped below 0.7.

+## Settings for very long retention time

+If you have set a very long retention time via the `storage.local.retention` flag (more than a month), you might want to increase the flag value `storage.local.series-file-shrink-ratio`.

+Whenever Prometheus needs to cut off some chunks from the beginning of a series file, it will simply rewrite the whole file.
+(Some file systems support “head truncation”, which Prometheus currently does not use for several reasons.)
+To not rewrite a very large series file to get rid of very few chunks, the rewrite only happens if at least 10% of the chunks in the series file are removed.
+This value can be changed via the mentioned `storage.local.series-file-shrink-ratio` flag.
+If you have a lot of disk space but want to minimize rewrites (at the cost of wasted disk space), increase the flag value to higher values, e.g. 0.3 for 30% of required chunk removal.

 ## Helpful metrics

 Out of the metrics that Prometheus exposes about itself, the following are